 The Old Testament relates God's Creation of the world and his Word to Israel.
 He reveals his undying love for his creation mankind, in spite of man's sin and disobedience, through the promise of a Redeemer.
 There are a number of Messianic prophecies in the Old Testament, among them Genesis 3:15, Deuteronomy 18:15-18, 2 Samuel 7:14-16, l Chronicles 17:12-14, Psalms 2 and 22, Isaiah 7:14 and 52:13-53:12, Daniel 7:13-14, Micah 5:2, and Zechariah 9:9 and 12:10.

-The Old Testament is Hebrew Scripture or Tanakh, and is composed of the Law, the Pentateuch or Torah, the Prophets or Neviim, and the Writings, the Hagiographa or Kethuvim.
+The Old Testament is Hebrew Scripture or Tanakh, and is composed of the Law, the Torah or Pentateuch, the Prophets or Neviim, and the Writings, the Kethuvim or Hagiographa.
 The threefold division - and original order - of Hebrew Scripture was evident at the time of Jesus, who referred to "The Law of Moses and the Prophets and the Psalms (Luke 24:44)."
 The Old Testament was composed in Hebrew, except for the following written in Aramaic - Genesis 31:47, Jeremiah 10:11, Ezra 4:8-6:18 and 7:12-26, and nearly half of the Book of Daniel (2:4-7:28).

 The oldest surviving translation of Hebrew Scripture was the Greek Septuagint, which was undertaken in the third century BC in Egypt by Jewish scholars who had migrated there during the Diaspora.
 The Greek codices arranged the books in a fourfold division, a different way than Hebrew Scripture, by placing the Law of Moses first, then the Historical Books, then the Psalms and Wisdom Literature, and then the Prophets.
 The three major Christian religions follow the Greek pattern, and will serve as the outline for this discussion.

 The Law contains the five Books of Moses or the Pentateuch.
 Genesis describes the creation of the world, our first parents Adam and Eve, Noah and the Flood, and God's Covenants with Noah, Abraham, the Patriarch of Israel, and his son Isaac.
 The historical pattern of covenant, fall, judgement, and redemption that begins in Genesis remains consistent throughout the Old Testament.
-Exodus records the history of Moses, the Ten Commandments and the Ark of the Covenant, the first Passover and the Exodus from Egypt.
-Leviticus relates the laws pertaining to religious observances and conduct, such as to love your neighbor (19:18), and to refrain from tattoos (19:28) or consult fortune tellers (19:31).
+Exodus records the history of Moses, the Ten Commandments and the Ark of the Covenant, the Exodus from Egypt, and the Passover feast, which serves as a Memorial of the Exodus event.
+Leviticus relates the laws pertaining to religious observance and proper conduct, such as to abstain from homosexuality (18:22), to help the poor (19:10), to love your neighbor (19:18), and to refrain from tattoos (19:28) or consult fortune tellers (19:31).
 Numbers is so named because of the census taken of the Israelites, and their wandering in the Sinai Desert for forty years because of their disobedience to the Lord God.
-Deuteronomy repeats the Ten Commandments and religious laws, and delineates how the Israelites should live in the Promised Land, and prophesizes the consequences of their behavior.
+Deuteronomy repeats the Ten Commandments and religious laws, and predicts the consequences of Israelite behavior in the Promised Land.

-The Wisdom Literature consists of Job, Psalms, Proverbs, Ecclesiastes, and the Song of Songs.
+The Wisdom Literature of Hebrew Scripture consists of Job, Psalms, Proverbs, Ecclesiastes, and the Song of Songs.

 The Hebrew canon for Judaism developed through the ages, and recognized 10 books less than the Greek Septuagint.
 The Masoretic Text of Galilee developed from the eighth through tenth century AD reflected the traditional canon of Hebrew Scripture.

 St. Jerome translated both Old and New Testaments into Latin; he completed the translation of the New Testament into Latin in 384, and the Old Testament in 405.
 St. Jerome translated from both Greek and Hebrew manuscripts of the Old Testament and noted the difference between the larger canon of the Greek Septuagint and the shorter Hebrew canon, and called those books comprising the difference the "hidden or secret books," or the Apocrypha.
-To support the traditional use of the Greek Septuagint as the source of the Christian Old Testament, St. Augustine and the Synod of Carthage in 397 AD preserved seven books of the Apocrypha in the OT Canon, known as the deuterocanonical books: the Books of Tobias (Tobit), Sirach, Baruch, Wisdom, First and Second Maccabees, and Judith, as well as the Greek portions of Esther, and Daniel which includes the Prayer of the Three Young Men, the story of Susannah, and Bel and the Dragon.
-St. Jerome included these as well for a total of 46 Books in his Latin Old Testament.
+To support the traditional use of the Greek Septuagint as the source of the Christian Old Testament, St. Augustine and the Synod of Carthage in 397 AD preserved seven books of the Apocrypha in the OT Canon, known as the deuterocanonical books: the Books of Tobias (Tobit), Sirach, First and Second Maccabees, Judith, Wisdom, and Baruch, as well as the Greek portions of Esther, and Daniel which includes the Prayer of the Three Young Men, the saga of Susanna, and Bel and the Dragon.
+St. Jerome included these for a total of 46 Books in his Latin Old Testament.
 The Latin Vulgate Bible served as the standard Bible for Western civilization for over 1000 years.